spielhuus/elektrophon/content/arbeitsplatz/README.md

 ## arbeitsplatz

-install and setup required software on windows os.
+install and setup of required software to develop modules.